SivilTaram/FollowUp/README.md

 ## Citation

-If you use this dataset, please consider citing our paper.
+If you use FollowUp, please cite the following work.
+> Qian Liu, Bei Chen, Jian-Guang Lou, Ge Jin and Dongmei Zhang.
+2017.
+FANDA: A Novel Approach to Perform Follow-­‐up Query Analysis.
+In AAAI.

 ```
 @inproceedings{qian2019aaai,